You may also like these related products:

 - Top edge of muzzle starts slightly further down the nose compared to American style muzzles, so it doesn't jam into the dog's eyes when lying down

 Fits medium to large greyhounds, galgos or other breeds with a long snout.

-Our Greyhound Coursing muzzle is popular with non-greyhound active breeds like shepherds doing herding trials!
+One of the best muzzles for dogs, our Greyhound Coursing muzzle is popular with non-greyhound active breeds like shepherds doing herding trials!
 If your dog isn't a greyhound, gauge proper fit by measuring your dog as shown in the Measuring Guide.
 This muzzle will fit dogs in these size ranges:

 - Nose Length: 9 - 11 inches